Blues: 1980s to the present

-Musical impact
+Musical influence

 Blues musical styles, forms (12-bar blues), melodies, and the blues scale have influenced many other genres of music, such as rock and roll, jazz, and popular music.
-Prominent jazz, folk or rock performers, such as Louis Armstrong, Duke Ellington, Miles Davis, and Bob Dylan have performed significant blues recordings.
+Prominent jazz, folk, or rock performers, such as Louis Armstrong, Duke Ellington, Miles Davis, and Bob Dylan, have performed significant blues recordings.
 The blues scale is often used in popular songs like Harold Arlen's "Blues in the Night", blues ballads like "Since I Fell for You" and "Please Send Me Someone to Love", and even in orchestral works such as George Gershwin's "Rhapsody in Blue" and "Concerto in F".
 Gershwin's second "Prelude" for solo piano is an interesting example of a classical blues, maintaining the form with academic strictness.
 The blues scale is ubiquitous in modern popular music and informs many modal frames, especially the ladder of thirds used in rock music (for example, in "A Hard Day's Night").
 Blues forms are used in the theme to the televised Batman, teen idol Fabian Forte's hit, "Turn Me Loose", country music star Jimmie Rodgers' music, and guitarist/vocalist Tracy Chapman's hit "Give Me One Reason".

-Early country bluesmen such as Skip James, Charley Patton, Georgia Tom Dorsey played country and urban blues and had influences from spiritual singing.
+Early country bluesmen such as Skip James, Charley Patton, and Georgia Tom Dorsey played country and urban blues and had influences from spiritual singing.
 Dorsey helped to popularize Gospel music.
 Gospel music developed in the 1930s, with the Golden Gate Quartet.
-In the 1950s, soul music by Sam Cooke, Ray Charles and James Brown used gospel and blues music elements.
+In the 1950s, soul music by Sam Cooke, Ray Charles, and James Brown used gospel and blues music elements.
 In the 1960s and 1970s, gospel and blues were merged in soul blues music.
 Funk music of the 1970s was influenced by soul; funk can be seen as an antecedent of hip-hop and contemporary R&B.

 R&B music can be traced back to spirituals and blues.
 Musically, spirituals were a descendant of New England choral traditions, and in particular of Isaac Watts's hymns, mixed with African rhythms and call-and-response forms.
 Spirituals or religious chants in the African-American community are much better documented than the "low-down" blues.
 Spiritual singing developed because African-American communities could gather for mass or worship gatherings, which were called camp meetings.

 Edward P. Comentale has noted how the blues was often used as a medium for art or self-expression, stating: "As heard from Delta shacks to Chicago tenements to Harlem cabarets, the blues proved—despite its pained origins—a remarkably flexible medium and a new arena for the shaping of identity and community."

 Before World War II, the boundaries between blues and jazz were less clear.
 Usually, jazz had harmonic structures stemming from brass bands, whereas blues had blues forms such as the 12-bar blues.
 However, the jump blues of the 1940s mixed both styles.
 After WWII, blues had a substantial influence on jazz.
 Bebop classics, such as Charlie Parker's "Now's the Time", used the blues form with the pentatonic scale and blue notes.